livepeer/docs/docs/broadcasters/getting-started/run-broadcaster.md

 To run Catalyst using Livepeer Network on-chain transcoding, specify `--mode mainnet`.
 Running in mainnet mode requires [depositing broadcaster funds on-chain](/broadcasters/getting-started/deposit-broadcasting-funds.md) so that orchestrators are certain to receive payment for their work.

-It may be helpful to expose ports 4242 (Catalyst dashboard), 8080 (placeholder), and 1935 (RTMP Server URL).
+It may be helpful to expose ports 4242 (Catalyst dashboard), 8080 (Mist player), and 1935 (RTMP Server URL).

 ```
 docker run